Garmin Ltd Reveals Climb In Q4 Bottom Line

-OLATHE (dpa-AFX) - Garmin Ltd (GRMN) reported earnings for its fourth quarter that Increases, from the same period last year
+OLATHE (dpa-AFX) - Garmin Ltd (GRMN) reported earnings for its fourth quarter that increased from the same period last year

 The company's bottom line totaled $528.68 million, or $2.73 per share.
 This compares with $435.73 million, or $2.25 per share, last year.